Folie à deux: Biopsychosocial effects

 As with many psychiatric disorders, shared delusional disorder can negatively impact the psychological and social aspects of a person's wellbeing.
 Unresolved stress resulting from a delusional disorder will eventually contribute to or increase the risk of other negative health outcomes, such as cardiovascular disease, diabetes, obesity, immunological problems, and others.
 These health risks increase with the severity of the disease, especially if an affected person does not receive or comply with adequate treatment.

-Persons with a delusional disorder have a significantly high risk of developing psychiatric comorbidities such as depression and anxiety.
+People with a delusional disorder have a significantly high risk of developing psychiatric comorbidities such as depression and anxiety.
 This may be attributable to a genetic pattern shared by 55% of SDD patients.

 Shared delusional disorder can have a profoundly negative impact on a person's quality of life.
 Persons diagnosed with a mental health disorder commonly experience social isolation, which is detrimental to psychological health.
 This is especially problematic with SDD, as social isolation contributes to the onset of the disorder; in particular, relapse is likely if returning to an isolated living situation, in which shared delusions can be reinstated.

 Causes

 While the exact causes of SDD are unknown, the main two contributors are stress and social isolation.

-People who are socially isolated together tend to become dependent on those they are with, leading to an inducers influence on those around them.
+People who are socially isolated together tend to become dependent on those they are with, leading to an inducer becoming able to influence those around them.
 Additionally, people developing shared delusional disorder do not have others reminding them that their delusions are either impossible or unlikely.
 As a result, treatment for shared delusional disorder includes those affected be removed from the inducer.

 Stress is also a factor, as it is a common factor in mental illness developing or worsening.
-The majority of people that develop shared delusional disorder are genetically predisposed to mental illness, but this predisposition is not enough to develop a mental disorder.
-However, stress can increase the risk of this disorder.
-When stressed, an individual's adrenal gland releases the "stress hormone" cortisol into the body, increasing the brain's level of dopamine; this change can be linked to the development of a mental illness, such as a shared delusional disorder.
+The majority of people that develop shared delusional disorder are genetically predisposed to mental illness, but this predisposition alone is not enough to develop SDD.
+In other words, stress is a risk factor of this disorder.
+When stressed, an individual's adrenal gland releases the stress hormone cortisol into the body, increasing the brain's level of dopamine; this change can be linked to the development of a mental illness, such as a shared delusional disorder.

-While there is no exact cause of shared psychosis, there are several factors that are contributors depending on different cultures and communities.
-Taking into consideration the individual's circumstance which entails their environmental changes and relationships.
+While there is no exact cause of shared psychosis, there are several factors that are contributors depending on different cultures and communities and taking into consideration the individual's circumstances, including their environmental changes and relationships.

 Diagnosis

 Shared delusional disorder is often difficult to diagnose.
-Usually, the person with the condition does not seek out treatment, as they do not realize that their delusion is abnormal, as it comes from someone in a dominant position who they trust.
+Usually, the person with the condition does not seek out treatment, as they do not realize that their delusion is abnormal, as it comes from someone in a dominant position whom they trust.
 Furthermore, since their delusion comes on gradually and grows in strength over time, their doubt is slowly weakened during this time.
 Shared delusional disorder is diagnosed using the DSM-5, and according to this, the patient must meet three criteria: